Treatment for Acne in Ocala, FL

 Acne is an extremely common skin condition where the pores become clogged with dead skin cells and oil.
 Acne is most common in teenagers going through puberty, but it can flare up at any point in life.
 The cause and type of acne can determine the best treatment for you.

-Dr. Maren C. Locke is a board certified and fellowship trained dermatologist in Ocala, FL.
-Dr. Locke specializes in treating acne by developing an individualized treatment plan for each patient.
+Dr. Locke is a board-certified and fellowship-trained dermatologist.
+She specializes in treating acne by developing an individualized treatment plan for each patient.
 Dr. Locke will perform a full skin evaluation to determine which treatment option is best for you.

 Learn about the causes, symptoms and treatment options for acne and schedule your appointment with Dr. Locke today.